Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 ```

 # Connecting to, or running your own, visual LLM
-Since multiple IMAGE preprocessors us a visual LLM (currently qwen), you need to either specify a cloud endpoint, or run your own LLM locally on your server.
+Since multiple IMAGE preprocessors use a visual LLM (currently gemma), you need to either specify a cloud endpoint, or run your own LLM locally on your server.

 Our production reference server uses vLLM as the runtime for LLM models.
 Like Traefik, it runs with its own docker-compose in its own directory on our server (e.g., `/var/docker/ollama`).

 It’s not a preprocessor itself; instead, several preprocessors in IMAGE-server call out to whatever LLM endpoint you configure (Ollama/vLLM locally, or a remote API if you set one).
 For example, the following preprocessors connect to the LLM via env_file `/var/docker/image/config/llm.env`: content-categoriser, graphic-caption, text-followup, and multistage-diagram-segmentation.
 Key features:
 - Accepts multimodal graphic and text prompots